 One person closes their eyes or covers them with a blindfold, and the rest of the group have to decide on one person to make an animal call.
 The nominated person then has to guess who made the noise.
 If they get it right, they keep being the blind-folded player.
 If they get it wrong, it's the next player's turn.

 Take a game of hide and seek to another level.
 One person hides while everyone else counts to 30.
 Then the rest of the party split up to go and hunt the hider.
 When they find them they hide with them, until everyone is hiding in the same spot.
+The more players you have, the funnier this can be - especially if everyone's trying to squish into one tiny hiding place!

 The Quiet game